[Article originally published on: May 29th, 2018].

 A City of Sin in The Making…

-Since the Dam was completed within a 5-year period, LV business owners and Mobsters had plenty of opportunities to throw up casinos and showgirl theaters for the thousands of Dam workers.
+Since the Dam was completed within a 5-year period, LV business owners and Mobsters had plenty of opportunities to throw up casinos and showgirl theatres for the thousands of Dam workers.

-However, with so many workers spending a fortune on gambling and alcohol (and some probably unfit for work lol), the Government built ‘Boulder City’ – a town with “federal control” which kept them on tight leashes.
+However, with so many workers spending a fortune on gambling and alcohol (most probably unfit for work lol), the Government built ‘Boulder City’ – a town with “federal control” which kept them on tight leashes.

 After knowing that gambling meant big business, the Nevada state legislature actually legalized it for the locals in 1931 – which opened up the floodgates and set the ball rolling.

-DAM, I’m kinda getting better at these Puns!
-LOL!
+DAM, I’m kinda getting better at these puns!